tomswinburne/tomswinburne.github.io/index.md

-remains a grand engineering challenge, limiting performance, reducing component life and raising emissions.<br> We draw from condensed matter physics, dislocation theory and machine learning to discover atomic mechanisms of plasticity and diffusion.
+remains a grand engineering challenge, limiting performance, reducing component life and raising emissions.<br> We draw from condensed matter physics, dislocation theory and machine learning to discover the atomic mechanisms of plasticity and diffusion.<br>
 A particular focus is robust uncertainty quantification for models that span many time and length scales.

 <strong>Recent papers / preprints (* = sole/corresponding)</strong><br>